KROX777/Awesome-AIH4CO/README.md

 # AIH4CO: AI-Assisted Heuristics to Solve Combinatorial Optimization Problem
-- I would like to maintain a list of resources that combine AI methods with heuristics to solve combinatorial optimization problems.
+- This is a list of resources that combine AI methods with heuristics to solve combinatorial optimization problems.
 - *Maintained by Chuyang Xiang, School of Artificial Intelligence, Shanghai Jiao Tong University*
 - *My email: 3025925885@qq.com*